bobbyiliev/introduction-to-bash-scripting/ebook/en/content/013-debugging-and-testing.md

 Ctrl + u
 ```

-* Delete one worked backward from cursor:
+* Delete one word backward from cursor:

 ```
 Ctrl + w